Plastic-Free Toiletries: The Best Zero-Waste Products [That TSA Won’t Steal]

 My favorite styles from Saalt:

-• And the Leak Proof Comfort Bikini from their new Modal line.
+- And the Leak Proof Comfort Bikini from their Modal line.
 It’s pretty much the softest, coziest underwear fabric I’ve ever tried.
 Made from sustainable beech wood.

 Other brands to try:

-You can save 10% on any Knix order with the code TILTEDMAP_10OFF .
+You can save $15 on an order of $120 or more from Knix with the code TILTEDMAP

 Travel Laundry Tips for Period Underwear: Just like at home, when I’m traveling, I rinse my period underwear out in the sink, let them dry overnight if possible, and pack them all in a laundry bag that I can throw in the wash when I get to a machine.
 (Those bags aren’t as good as these, which are designed to filter microplastics.
 But they’re easier to pack for travel.)